Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 The way we'll be writing queries in Java is to replace all 'variables' with question marks (`?`), because we'll be using prepared statements.
 Prepared statements are special ways to write queries such that you tell the `Connection` object you have open what query you want to make, and then you provide it with all of the variables separately later on.
-We want to do this because it's simpler in that you don't have to always be looking to escape your strings/query params/variables all the time, and it's safer to do (we'll explain why later on).
+We want to do this because it's simpler in that it's simpler to not always be looking to escape your strings/query params/variables all the time, and it's safer to do (we'll explain why later on).

 Writing a prepared statement using the person table from before looks like this: